mrciolino/wiki-backup/timeline.md

   - [Adalynn](/characters/adalynn) remains in her flying fortress for a time until her betrayal.
 - The remaining Low Bar Brawlers attend the council of the gods, where [Adalynn](/characters/adalynn) attempts to sieze the weave from [Mystra](/characters/mystra) whos been subdued by [Mask](/characters/mask), causing [Breezy-e](/characters/breezy) to kill her.
 - [Mortis Lux HQ](/locations/mortis-lux-hq) becomes inoperable for spelljammer transport until [Illiard](/characters/illiard) takes control back after [Spoops](/characters/spoops) and [Bazzdos](/characters/bazzdos) perform [Soul Surgery](/Spells/soul-surgery) to transfer control of the dimension to him.
-- Narascus, forseeing disarray, makes his initial claim to be the successor of Spoops.
+- [Narascus](/characters/Narascus), forseeing disarray, makes his initial claim to be the prophet and now successor of [Spoops](/characters/spoops).
 His claim gains some sympathy from his own clerics, but his claim is challenged by others.
 Primarily the Wegatians.

 ### ~10 AC
 - Bazzdos sees party fractures taking hold and begins planning to assume control of the gnomish people by emulating the god Gond.
 He begins creating infrastructure for a massive mining and forge operation in North Geskoworm.
 He recruits gnomes from all over Mardun to support this operation and establish mining for iron, mithril, and other metals.